Skip to main content

 What Does a Used Injection Molding Machine Cost in 2026?

-Note: The prices on this page are general market estimates based on industry data.
-Meadoworks provides custom quotes on all equipment—contact us for accurate pricing on specific machines.
+Note: The prices on this page are general market estimates based on industry data and our experience buying and selling injection molding equipment.
+Meadoworks provides custom quotes on all equipment — contact us for accurate pricing on specific machines.

 Pricing by Tonnage (2026 Market)

 Clamp tonnage is the primary factor in injection molding machine pricing.
-These ranges reflect current market conditions for machines in good working condition.
+The ranges below reflect current market conditions for machines in good working condition, typically 5–15 years old.

 TonnageTypical ApplicationsHydraulic PriceElectric PricePremium Brand